kinode-dao/kinode-book/src/build-and-deploy-an-app.md

-# Tutorial: Build and Deploy an App
+# My First Kinode Application

 Welcome!
 In these tutorials, you'll setup your development environment and learn about the `kit` tools.